imarchit19/Tic_Tac_Toe/README.md

 # Tic-Tac-Toe
 a) Created a tic-tac-toe game using a 3x3 2D list in python.

-b) It Should be 2-Player turn-based game.
+b) It is a 2-Player turn-based game.

-Game end when -
+Game ends when -

    1. Either one of the player wins.
-   2. There is no space left in the game box
+   2. There is no space left in the game box.

-The game declare the winner or declare a draw in case no one wins
+The game declares the winner or declare a draw in case no one wins.

 **INPUT STYLE**

-The player must enter the position where he/she wants to place the mark (0 to 8) The player turn must be automatically set
+The player must enter the position where he/she wants to place the mark (0 to 8).
+The player turn must be automatically set.

 **GAME FORMAT**